F5Networks/f5-openstack-docs/docs/guides/includes/topic_network-setup-overview.rst

     :ref:`Provider Network <provider-network>`

-Creating a public subnet allows you to define a range of floating IP addresses you can assign to instances -- like :ref:`BIG-IP® VE <launch-bigip-ve-horizon>` -- and tenants.
+Creating a public subnet allows you to define a range of floating IP addresses you can assign to instances -- like :ref:`BIG-IP® VE <launch-bigip-ve-gui>` -- and tenants.

 .. tip::